codewithmike01/Ginohmk/README.md

 ## About mike
 ### Full-stack Software Engineer | Avialiable for Hire 🕹️
 :heart: Programming | :black_heart: Communicating | :blue_heart: Learning New Tech Things | :orange_heart: Football | :black_heart:  Coffee
-- I am a student of Microverse Full Stack Web Development school.
+- I am a graduate student of Microverse Full Stack Web Development school.
 - I love collaborating on Coding  :black_heart:
 - I enjoy feedbacks, becuase it helps me become a better person and a better programmer.:orange_heart:
 -  I am interested in web developement and can pick up skills quickly, and also willing to dive deep into learning the requisite skills if the job provides the space to learn and grow.